vornit/The-Social-Auction-Network/docs/week3.md

 ### Jaakko:
 Changed app to use flask-login and userprofile-page

+### Renzo:
+Complemented the bug report secction on the readme.md file

 ## OWASP top ten week 3 considerations:

 ### A02:2021 – Cryptographic Failures